Home » Paying For School » Alabama Veterans Benefits & Disabled Veterans Benefits

 Military Retiree Income Tax Exemption

-Alabama residents drawing military retirement pay do not have to pay income taxes on those retirement funds.
+Alabama residents who draw military retirement pay do not have to pay income tax on those funds.

 Alabama State Combat Zone Tax Exclusion